haolenhat/Frontend-Angular-PhoneStore/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Main Features

+1. User Interface (Shopping)

+Users can browse through the product list, view product details, and add items to their cart.

+2. Shopping Cart Interface

+Displays the list of products added to the cart, allowing users to modify quantities or remove items.

+3. Checkout Interface

+Users enter shipping details and choose a payment method.

+4. Order Confirmation Interface

+Displays order details after successful order placement.